-Female Juggalos Marched On Washington, Too — And They Want You To Know Their Community Is Not Just For Men
+Yes, Female Juggalos Exist — And They Want You To Know Why They Marched On Washington

 On September 16, around 1,500 Juggalos gathered in front of the Lincoln Memorial.
 They weren't there for a concert, though — Juggalos, fans of the rap group Insane Clown Posse, marched on DC on Saturday, protesting the FBI’s 2011 assertion that they are not a fan group but a “loosely organized hybrid gang.”
 However, the ralliers in D.C. claimed that, far from being a violent gang, Juggalos are actually a supportive and inclusive community — a community where, as the women of the Juggalo march showed, female fans can thrive.